Hantavirus infections

 - Place dead mice into a plastic bag, seal it, and put it in the household waste.

-- Before cleaning, ventilate the rooms where there has been a mice infestation for 30 minutes.
+- Before cleaning, ventilate the rooms where there has been a mouse infestation for 30 minutes.

 - Stop dust from being swirled up by wetting surfaces before cleaning.